 - ½ teaspoon ground ginger

 - ⅓ teaspoon nutmeg

 - 3 Tablespoons pumpkin puree

-- 3 Tablespoons organic canola oil or melted vegan buttery spread
+- 3 Tablespoons melted vegan buttery spread or organic canola oil

 - vegan buttery spread for frying

 In a large bowl, whisk together the flour, baking powder, sugar, cinnamon, ginger, nutmeg, and salt.